I am a Mdewakanton Dakota rights activist with several

 another indignity being committed

-And I believe that the reason why the Mille Lacs Band of Ojibwe have not yet given their support
+And I believe that the reason why the Mille Lacs Band of Ojibwe has not yet given their support

 for the effort